-CFAR infuses undergraduate, MBA and Executive Education curricula with a deep understanding of finance and accounting research through challenging coursework, programs, and experiential learning opportunities.
+WFA-CFAR infuses undergraduate, MBA, specialized master's programs, doctoral, and executive education curricula with a deep understanding of finance and accounting research through challenging coursework, programs, and experiential learning opportunities.

-The Master of Science in Finance (MSF) program is a rigorous graduate program with a comprehensive finance curriculum that includes a number of specifically designed courses: Stochastic Foundations, Mathematical Finance and Numerical Methods and Optimization.
-Students gain quantitative finance expertise, combined with a breadth of courses unheard of in financial engineering programs – targeted skills and strategic perspective that give students an edge in finance careers.
+The Master of Science in Finance program is a rigorous graduate program with a comprehensive finance curriculum that includes a number of specifically designed courses: Stochastic Foundations, Mathematical Finance and Numerical Methods and Optimization.
+Students gain quantitative finance expertise, combined with a breadth of courses unheard of in financial engineering programs – providing targeted skills and strategic perspectives that give students an edge in finance careers.